 The reasons black soldier fly larvae may be growing slow & small may be because of the foods, the space for each larvae or the temperature & humidity.
-Together, let's come see why and how to help the larvae grow bigger and faster.
+Together, let's see why and how to help the larvae grow bigger and faster.

 #1.
 Temperature for Larvae

 BSF do well in temperatures from 24-30C (75.2-86F).
 If it gets too hot, they may need to spend extra energy to find a cooler space around.
 Which takes some more time & may cause them to grow slower and small.

 The heat issue is usually caused by a dense growing population.
 This means less food for each larvae in one space.
 The larvae at the very bottom may not get as much foods and oxygen as the ones on top.
-This leads to larvae growing big & small in one growing area and the larvae may not be in even sizes.
+This leads to some larvae growing bigger & others smaller in one growing area and the larvae may not be in even sizes.

 At the other extreme, cold temperatures may cause the larvae growth to slow down.
 Below 65F (18C), the larvae may go into dormancy.
 Their metabolism works slower at this point.
 They eat less & thus grow much smaller and slower.
 The larvae won't die but they are just in sleeping mode.
-When it warms up, they will naturally wake up and be active again.
+When the weather warms up, they will naturally wake up and be active again.

 Try spacing out your larvae.
 Larvae raised in a more spacious place tend to grow bigger & faster than those in a crowded area.

 You can also tell that it's getting too hot by noticing a slight ammonia smell around your larvae feeding area.
-You may see some condensation around the edges of the box.
+You may see some condensation around the edges of the box (like sweating).
 Also, larvae may be trying to get up & out of the box to find a cooler place to live.
 These are signs that we may need to make some changes.